octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 The full description of the language Michelson is detailed in the [Michelson module](/michelson).

-// TODO : Add a diagram of a smart contract storage being modified by an operation.
-//TODO in figma

 ![](../../static/img/tezos-basics/invoke_smart_contract.svg)
+<small className="figure">FIGURE 3: Invocation of a smart contract triggers the code of the smart contract and modifies the storage</small>

 ### Storage of a smart contract

-// TODO : Repetition avec le point precedent.
-Repetition voulue

 During the origination (deployment phase), a persistent memory space (called **storage**) is allocated to the smart contract.
 The initial state of the storage must be specified during the origination of the smart contract.